orbeon/orbeon-forms-doc/configuration/properties/README.md

 </properties>
 ```

+## Properties you should configure

+You should set the [`oxf.crypto.password`](/configuration/properties/general.md#oxf.crypto.password) property to something different from the default.

 ## Documentation for specific properties

 Each Orbeon Forms subsystem defines its own properties.
 They are documented in the following pages: